Cold Metal Spraying is becoming increasingly popular as a means of providing a metallic look and feel to a whole range of surfaces and objects.

-Ronald Britton Ltd was formed in 1945 and is a leading supplier of metal powders and glitters into numerous applications worldwide.
+Ronald Britton Ltd was formed in 1945 and is a leading supplier of metal powders into numerous applications worldwide.

 Formerly part of metallic pigment and ink producers Wolstenholme International Ltd, the Company was purchased by Colorlord Ltd in March 2008 following the sale of the rest of the Wolstenholme business.